Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Cake Has Fallen

-The cake comes out of the oven, and you notice that the cake has fallen or the center has
+The cake comes out of the oven, and you notice that the cake has fallen or the

 a dip in it.
 The reasons are: